systemcarl/weblog/articles/devlogs/blank/syntax-highlighting.md

 Today, syntax highlighting is the norm for code presentation in the code editor,
     and on the web.

-To keep the development process of my [personal website] streamlined, I opted not to implement syntax highlighting when I first
+To keep the development process of [my personal website] streamlined, I opted not to implement syntax highlighting when
-    [integrated a Markdown renderer].
+    [I first integrated a Markdown renderer].
-Initially, [the application] simply used the default [Markdown it!] renderer
+Initially, [this web application] simply used the default [Markdown it!]
-    output without any additional processing.
+    renderer output without any additional processing.
 Fortunately, *Markdown it!* integrates well with [highlight.js], a quaintly
     simple syntax highlighting library.